-How to View CloudWatch Metrics
+How to View SQS Metrics in CloudWatch

 The Metric Delay Problem

-CloudWatch metrics are only available at a 5 minute granularity.
-What’s worse, these metrics often have 10-15 minutes of latency, which means that you will not be able to detect an issue in SQS when it actually happens.
+SQS CloudWatch metrics are only available at a 5 minute granularity.
+What’s worse, these metrics often have 10–15 minutes of latency, which means that you will not be able to detect an issue in SQS when it actually happens.
 Because this is the case, if you need to know about issues immediately, you should monitor the producers and consumers of SQS messages in addition to SQS.

 Now that we’ve determined which metrics to monitor, let’s talk about how to create CloudWatch alarms on those metrics.
 CloudWatch alarms are created from the CloudWatch console.

 Click on Select Metric and type the name of the metric into the search box.

 Choose the metric for the queue you’re going to monitor and look at a 1 week graph to determine what your baselines are.
 Click Select Metric.

 Name and describe your alarm.

 Configure your thresholds.
 You can use the thresholds described earlier in this article for each metric.